oktadev/okta-blog/_source/_posts/2022-02-21-build-deploy-node-app-heroku.md

 Make sure all your code is running and checked into your GitHub repository.
 Navigate to your [Heroku Dashboard](https://dashboard.heroku.com/apps).
 If this is your first time using Heroku you shouldn't have any apps configured yet.
 Click on **New** and then **Create New App**.
 Name your app `okta-heroku-webapp-{yourUserName}` or another unique name you feel is appropriate.
 Press **Create App**.

-On the application page for your newly created application find the *Deployment Method* section on the *Deploy* tab.
+On the application page for your newly created app, find the *Deployment Method* section on the *Deploy* tab.
 Click on **GitHub** and connect your Heroku account to your GitHub account.

 Next, in the *Connect to GitHub* section, find the repository you created for this tutorial and press **Connect**.